Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 An interesting wall mosaic at one of Istanbul’s metro stations.

-Istanbul has an extensive underground metro system that carries nearly 2 million people everyday.
-Interestingly, many Istanbul metro stations have amazing art work adorning the walls.
-Most are made of glazed tiles and give you a picture of life and culture of Istanbul and Turkey.
+Istanbul has an extensive underground metro system that carries nearly 2 million people every day.
+Interestingly, many metro stations have amazing art adorning the walls.
+Most are made of glazed tiles and give a picture of the life and culture of Istanbul and Turkey.

 Camlica Tower